webglue/webglue.now.sh/README.md

 The source code behind the web glue website

 ## TODO
+- [x] Add Firebase user authentication.
+- [x] Add secure per-user storage for configuration.
+- [ ] Save events to sessionStorage so you don't lose them on login or page refresh
-- [ ] Save deviceToken to...
+- [ ] Save push messaging deviceToken to per-user storage.
-- [ ] Secure Firebase user storage...
+- [ ] Save "glues" to per-user storage.
-- [ ] which we might as well add auth to support.
+- [ ] Use glues to route incoming events.